-Configuration File
+■ Configuration File

 The configuration files for specified devices are retrieved beginning at the scheduled time.
 Once retrieved, the current configuration file running on the device is compared to that device's default configuration stored in the database.
 An alarm is automatically generated and sent to the Alarm Monitor and Event Viewer if differences between the default and current configuration are discovered.
+In addition, the downloaded config file can be saved to the NavisAccess database, providing a historical record of saved files.